-The project is huge, much bigger than our team can handle at this moment.
-We are growing, and on the verge of hiring an addition 6 people, which will likely help.
-But the second point, keeps biting us in the butt.
+The project is huge – much bigger than our team can handle at this moment.
+We are growing, and on the verge of hiring an additional six people, which will likely help.
+But the second point keeps biting us in the butt.
 As our team grows, so do our bills.
 We have a bunch of projects on the go, many which we will unveil over the next few weeks because these projects pay the bills.
 Right now, Qalupalik does not.

 Here is what we do know.

-Qalupalik will feature 18 Quintillion procedurally generated ice floes, and will take 5 billion years to fully explore.
-You will be able to see each other through a unique multiplayer mode, but let’s be honest, you’ll never find each other so don’t bother looking.
+- Qalupalik will feature 18 Quintillion procedurally generated ice floes, and will take five billion years to fully explore.
+You will be able to see each other through a unique multiplayer mode, but let’s be honest, you’ll never find each other so don’t bother